PDEP — Product Development Experience Plane

 - Review product preview (meaning + contract + obligations, not implementation details).

-- Publish (command: publish to marketplace).
+- Publish (command: publish through PVEP).

 - Operate and observe (signals, quality, trust, cost).